 The following are a few examples of tourism program information from Washington cities and counties:

-- Cowlitz County Interlocal Agreement (), Cowlitz County Regional Tourism Development Partnership Program AKA “The Big Idea” and Tourism Board of Directors, 07/2011 - Agreement with Longview, Kelso, Castle Rock, Kalama, and Woodland
+- Cowlitz County "The Big Idea" Interlocal Agreement , 2011 and First Addendum 2014, Cowlitz County Regional Tourism Development Partnership Program AKA "The Big Idea" and Tourism Board of Directors, 07/2011 - Agreement with Longview, Kelso, Castle Rock, Kalama, and Woodland

 - Kirkland Tourism Program and Explore Kirkland.com - Official Kirkland tourism site